 Founder, Consultant & Facilitator

-I love community potlucks, outdoor adventures, and live with my partner and energetic trampoline-jumping kiddo in the San Francisco Bay Area.
+I love community potlucks, outdoor adventures, and live with my partner and energetic trampoline-jumping kiddo in a multi-generational family village in the San Francisco Bay Area (unceded Lisjan Ohlone land).

 Consultant & Facilitator